-Students performing poorly in any of their academic studies may repeat courses in which they earned a grade of D or F [including failures due to irregular (FIW) withdrawal].
-See "Repeating a Course" section in the College Catalog for specifics on how the repeated course grade is computed in the overall GPA as to whether the course is repeated prior to the $60^{\text{th}}$ hour or after the $60^{\text{th}}$ hour.
+Students performing poorly in any of their academic studies may repeat courses in which they earned a grade of D or F [including failures due to irregular (FIW) withdrawal] prior to the receipt of a baccalaureate degree.
+The privilege of the "D", "F", "FIW" repeat is capped at 21 credit hours.
+See "Repeating a Course" section in the College Catalog for specifics on how the repeated course grade is computed in the overall GPA.